 May 22, 2016 – The First Unitarian Church of Salt Lake City, UJPHL, and Wasatch Coalition for Peace and Justice co-hosted Mariam Fathalla, a victim of the 1948 Nakba (catastrophe), who gave her personal account of her family’s removal from their home.

 With a great granddaughter of other Nakba survivors, traveling companion and interpreter, Amena Ashkar, Miriam spoke of the horror on the day they were forcibly removed from their home.
 She and Amena also discussed what life in a refugee camp is like.
 Miriam has raised three generations in makeshift housing in the the refugee camps of Lebanon.
 It is the only “home” that Amena has ever known.
 Lebanon does not want them and Israel will not allow them to return.
 Though they seem optimistic, Miriam and Amena shared the personal despair of people without a home and without hope.

-April 4-6, 2016 – UJPHL co-sponsored Professor Omid Safi who spoke to full house in Salt Lake City on “America and Islam: Peace and Justice in an Age of ISIS and Islamophobia”
+April 4-6, 2016 – UJPHL co-sponsored Professor Omid Safi who spoke to full houses at several events in Salt Lake City, including the University of Utah Hinkley Institute and the Salt Lake Marmalade Library, on “America and Islam: Peace and Justice in an Age of ISIS and Islamophobia”